rocket-boots/rocket-boots/README.md

 # RocketBoots Web Game Kit

 RocketBoots is an open source kit to help create web games in JavaScript and HTML5.
-I wrote it to have a common foundation when making game for Ludum Dare and other game jams.
+I wrote it to have a common foundation when making games for Ludum Dare and other game jams.

 ## How do I use this kit?